We are the St. Lawrence River's most experienced cruise operator. This is our home.

 Fun loving entertainment nightly.

-Complimentary domestic beer or private reserve wine with meals
+Complimentary domestic beer or ship's private reserve wine with meals

 Family and reunion groups accommodated.

-An average of 98 percent of our guest's rate their cruise experience excellent or good in our survey.
+98 percent of our guests rate their cruise experience Excellent or Good in our end-of-cruise survey.

 St. Lawrence River